Green Lake (Wisconsin): Chief Highknocker

-European Settlement
+European settlement

 French settlers initially called the lake Lac Verde.
 In 1836, Wisconsin land could be purchased through the Green Bay Land Office at $1.25 per acre.
 Anson Dart built a dam with Smith Fowler and his own son in an effort to raise the lake level, leading to the namesake of Dartford (now called Green Lake).
 The next year, Dart built a sawmill that used the mill race created by the dam.
 The dam's success in raising lake level allowed different types of mills to be constructed around Green Lake.
-Many large, wooden hotels and one short-lived casino populated the north shore during the late 19th century in the city of Green Lake, but most have burned down.
-One was the Pleasant Point, which opened in the early 1880s.
+Many large, wooden hotels and one short-lived casino populated the north shore during the late 19th century in Green Lake, Wisconsin.
+One hotel was the Pleasant Point, which opened in the early 1880s.
 The name "Green Lake" comes from the green color of its deep waters.
 The city of Green Lake is located on the northeast shore in Dartford Bay.